Saurav-Suman/logging-go/README.md

 # _Another_ logging library, Why?

 > Logging libraries are like opinions, everyone needs one depends upon the need.
+> You can add multiple parameters to the message for log, critical, info, debug, warn which will be transformed to a single string.

 ## And how is `logging-go` different?